fatbob01/nzbdav/README.md

 docker run --rm -it -p 3000:3000 ghcr.io/nzbdav-dev/nzbdav:pre-alpha
 ```

-And if you would like to persist saved settings, attach a volume at `/config`
+And if you would like to persist saved settings, attach a volume at `/config` and bind-mount a folder for generated symlinks at `/completed-symlinks`.

 ```
-mkdir -p $(pwd)/nzbdav && \
+mkdir -p $(pwd)/nzbdav $(pwd)/completed-symlinks && \
 docker run --rm -it \
   -v $(pwd)/nzbdav:/config \
+  -v $(pwd)/completed-symlinks:/completed-symlinks \
   -e PUID=1000 \
   -e PGID=1000 \
   -p 3000:3000 \
   ghcr.io/nzbdav-dev/nzbdav:pre-alpha
 ```
+By default, symlinks are written to `/completed-symlinks`.
+You can change this inside the container by setting the `SYMLINK_MIRROR_DIR` environment variable and updating the volume mount accordingly.
 After starting the container, be sure to navigate to the Settings page on the UI to finish setting up your usenet connection settings.

 <p align="center">